mccarthy/phpFormProtect/README.md

 # phpFormProtect

 phpFormProtect protects forms from spammers in a way that doesn't annoy users.
 It is an alternative to a CAPTCHA, and could also be used to prevent comment spam.
 It works by running each submission through a number of tests, and then scoring the submission.
-Any one of the tests by itself has flaws, but working together they provide a really good indicator of the spamminess of a given form submission.
+Any one of the tests by itself has flaws, but working together they provide a high quality indicator of the spamminess of a given form submission.
 The last two tests by default cause failure based on the points assigned.
 This is easily configurable.

 This project is a port of [CFFormProtect](http://cfformprotect.riaforge.org/).
 We found that when switching from ColdFusion to PHP, there wasn't anything similar.
 Many thanks to the folks at CFFormProtect, especially for fp.js, which is a copy of cffp.js.